Do Go On - 361 - The Hollywood Bandit

 But we'll find out.

-Thanks for that suggestion, Nathan.
+Thanks for that suggestion, Nathan,

-And you might have to remind us a little later in the year.
+and you might have to remind us a little later in the year.

-The next one comes from Roy Phillips,
+The next one comes to Roy Phillips,

-aka man trying to cram a clam
+aka man trying to cram a clam into a clean cream can.

 That was exhilarating.

-I was gripping on for dear life.
+I was gripping on for dear laugh.

 You nailed it.